Closed on the following AFMC Family Days: 24 May, 20 June, 5 Jul, 30 Aug, 11 Oct, 8 Nov, 29 Nov, 26 Dec

-The Child Development Center (CDC) assists military and civilian personnel in balancing the demands of family life and accomplishing the Department of Defense (DoD) mission.
-We offer quality and affordable programs and services for eligible children/youth, birth through 18 years of age.
-The CDC offers full-time and hourly care on a space available basis for children ages 6 weeks to 5 years.
-Our DoD-certified center has received accreditation from the National Association for the Education of Young Children.
+The Child Development Center assists military and civilian personnel in balancing the demands of family life while accomplishing the Department of Defense (DoD) mission.
+We offer quality and affordable services for eligible children, ages 6 weeks to 5 years.
 Fees are based on DoD guidelines according to the Military Child Care Act of 1989.

 The program is available to Air Force Active Duty, Air Force Reservists on Active Duty, Civilian Air Reserve Technicians, and Gold Star Spouses who:

 - Do not live near a DoD installation with a Child and Youth Program

 - Are unable to access installation-based childcare

 - Are married and his/her spouse is employed, actively seeking employment or a full-time student

 For information on how fee assistance benefits are calculated, visit the Child Care Aware of America Air Force Fee Assistance webpage.
 Our Community Child Care Coordinator Ms. Robin Morris can assist you to determine viable child care options.